Since signing with me at Hartline signed a six book contract

 Bonnie S. Calhoun

-Since signing with me at Hartline Is signing with Revell for her dystopian series The Stonebraid Chronicles. first book entitled Thunder to release fall 2014.
+Since signing with me at Hartline The first book with Revell for her dystopian series The Stonebraid Chronicles.is due to release Oct 7, 2014 and is entitled Thunder.
 Abingdon Press published her mystery Cooking the Books and her novella Pieces of the Heart in their new quilting series entitled Stitches of Time

 She is a Bible Study teacher, Teen Sunday school teacher, and a soloist at her church.
 As a Google certified Blog*Star, she is designated as an expert user on Blogger.
 She dispenses advice for problem resolution on the Google/Blogger Help Forums for those using the Blogger platform.
 As the Director of the Christian Fiction Blog Alliance (CFBA), she has 200+ member blogs that weekly do blog tours to market the latest in Christian fiction.
 She is the owner/Publisher of Christian Fiction Online Magazine (CFOM), a monthly 50+ page ezine showcasing the best and brightest of Christian authors and columnists.
 Bonnie is also the designated Northeast Zone Director for the American Christian Fiction Writers (ACFW).
 Member of ITW (International Thriller Writers).
 She is on permanent faculty at the Colorado Christian Writers Conference and the Greater Philadelphia Christian Writers Conference teaching workshops on blogging and website design.
 She has been named "Writer of the Year" at the GPCWC in both 2009 and 2010.
 She has plans to develop a brand "feel the beat" where her readers know that she will deliver heart pounding action and suspense.